Satisfactory Academic Progress (SAP) Policy

 In order to be eligible for financial aid the student must meet specific academic requirements.
-Financial aid calculations for GPA, as well as, credits earned and attempted includes all home campus and transfer coursework ever taken.
-These calculations may be different from what the student sees on their academic transcript.
+Financial aid calculations for GPA and credits earned and attempted includes all home campus coursework ever taken.
+Transfer credits are only factored into calculations for credits earned and attempted.
 The minimum academic requirements and the student’s current status can be viewed in their MyUH Services portal.

 Frequency of Evaluation

 Student’s academic progress will be evaluated annually.
 For students placed on Probation and have Academic Plan requirements, satisfactory academic progress will be evaluated at the end of every payment period.